tanabee/google-drive-downloader/README.md

 ## Usage

+1. Allow the GCP project to use Google Drive API
-1. Create service account file and place the file directly under the project root folder. ( [Project Root]/serviceAccount.json )
+2. Create service account file and place the file directly under the project root folder. ( [Project Root]/serviceAccount.json )
-2. Grant the service account the permission to view the target folder.
+3. Grant the service account the permission to view the target folder.
-3. Run the following command.
+4. Run the following command.

 ```
 node index.js [Folder ID]